sachin912/SeleniumCsharpFramework/README.md

 # SeleniumCshaarp
-#This is the project which contains the nunit framework for dot net with c sharp
+#This is the project which contains the nunit framework for .net with c sharp